Hornsby Library has a vast collection of information and resources on the history of the Shire.

 - Pamphlet files on a number of subjects, containing clippings from local newspapers, brochures and other material;

 - Maps and plans on a miscellaneous range of subjects, including local subdivisions, early parish maps and local projects;

 - Council reports on environmental, planning and administration issues from all sections of Hornsby Shire Council;

-- Archives, including annual reports, newsletters, minutes, and letters, donated by local organisations such as schools, sporting clubs, and community associations
+- Annual reports, newsletters, minutes and letters donated by local organisations such as schools, sporting clubs and community associations;

-- Microfilm resources including local newspapers, Council Rate Books, phonebooks, and the Sands street directory going back a century
+- Microfilm resources including local newspapers, Council Rate Books, phonebooks and the Sands street directory going back 100 years;

-- Photographs and prints of locations around the Shire, including Epping, Hornsby, and the Hawkesbury River, which show the way the area has changed over time
+- Photographs and prints of locations around the Shire that show the way the area has changed over time.

-The Library also provides a Family History Reference Collection which is adjacent to the Local Studies Reading Room.
-This Collection includes handbooks, reference works, and historical records on CD-ROM, microfiche, and microfilm.
+Yes, there is an entire Family History Reference Collection in the Local Studies Reading Room.
+It includes handbooks, reference works and historical records on CD-ROM, microfiche, and microfilm.